Originally published 2/15/16.

 Don’t forget to leave me some love!! <3

 As for the technical side of it, the HD 201 at 24 Ohm Impedance won’t resist power.
-At 108dB Sensitivity, it will also not require much power from an amp to reach peak loudness.
+At 108dB Sensitivity, it’s also very efficient meaning it doesn’t need a lot from an amp to get pumping.
 What is Sensitivity in Headphones?

 With a laptop however running something like Tidal, I would probably not rely on my Lenovo’s internal Soundcard to get the job done.
 What is a Soundcard?

-PC manufacturers rarely make audio a main concern, and that’s a shame considering it’s kind of important.
+PC manufacturers rarely make audio the main concern, and that’s a shame considering it’s very important.
 Oh well.
 Now we can just buy all the amps!!

 If you need some further help choosing: How to Choose a Headphone Amp!

-This is the type of headphone that will work well for most genres, but there is a caveat.
-This caveat comes with most headphones of this type with a somewhat darker sounding treble.
+These are the type of headphones that will work well for most genres, but there is a caveat.
+This caveat comes with most headphones of this type with a somewhat darker-sounding treble.

 It won’t work that well for Metal.
 I’ve noticed a running trend in headphones with this type of sound signature (AKG K240 for example).
 There’s a raw sense of energy and liveliness missing.
 You won’t get that slam and impact that you will with something like a Sennheiser HD 25.

 B+.
 Don’t ask me why.
 Just accept it.
 Haha.